 Why avast and not simply stop?
 Who knows?
 Sailors have a language all their own.

 I ran across this optical illusion on my living room wall.
-It was caused by sunlight streaming through the miniblinds on the picture window casting a series of stripes on a framed photo.
+It was caused by sunlight streaming through the miniblinds casting a series of stripes on a framed photo.
 I recreated it above in simplified form.
 The frame, mat and photo are square, but it looks cock-eyed on the bottom.
 Appearing as if the bottom right-hand corner is drooping, so to speak.

 Mouse over the image and see what it looks like without the light bands.
 It’s square, eh?

 Perhaps not the most dramatic optical illusion you’ll ever see.
 I thought it curious because it happened by accident in everyday life and not by design on paper.
 Thing is, we run into optical illusions quite often without always noticing.
 I wrote about this a while back, if that or this interests you at all.

 The Casual Sportsman

 It’s the middle of football season and we all know what that means –gambling.
 There are many ways to bet on football, the favorite seems to be the point spread.
 This method is basically a way to handicap a game so each team has a roughly 50-50 chance of winning.
 Against the spread, they don’t actually add or subtract these points from game scores.

 Another favorite bet is the parlay, picking the winners in a series of games.
 This gets bettors a bigger payoff while being harder to win as the more games in the parlay the longer the odds get.
 After all, there’s only one winning combination in every parlay but more and more losing combinations the more games there are.

 So we ask you, if a bookmaker offered 500-1 odds for a ten game parlay against the spread so each game is a toss-up, should you take it?
 Or is that a sucker’s bet?